 - Like ordinary material or no hazard.

-The Chemical Fire is most dangerous and only be extinguishe with real and professional fire frighting skills.
+The Chemical Fire is most dangerous and only be extinguished with real and professional fire fighting skills.